icholy/dragEvents.jq.js/README.md

 `$.registerDragEvents` takes an optional parameter which limits the scope of the page which is watched for drag events.
-This patameter defaults to `document`
+This patameter defaults to `document`.